electron/website/blog/10-years-of-electron.md

 In the early days, Electron’s maintainer group relied on informal coordination, which is fast and lightweight for smaller projects, but doesn’t scale to wider collaboration.
 In 2019, we shifted to a governance model where different working groups have formal areas of responsibility.
-This has been instrumental in streamlining processes and assigning ownership to specific maintainers.
+This has been instrumental in streamlining processes and assigning portions of project ownership to specific maintainers.
 What is each Working Group (WG) responsible for nowadays?

 - Getting Electron releases out the door (Releases WG)
 - Upgrading Chromium and Node.js (Upgrades WG)